 Although Chiharu Shiota originally studied to be a painter, during her residency at Canberra School of Art in Australia, she began to feel constrained within the purely painterly medium.
 In 1996, Shiota used the thread for the first time.
-As stated by the artist, “weaving gave me the opportunity to expand, and I feel as if I am drawing in the air on a limitless space”.

-Chiharu Shiota’s exhibitions include Embodied, Art Gallery of South Australia, Adelaide, AU (2018), Beyond Time, Yorkshire Sculpture Park (2018), Between the Lines, Noordbrabants Museum, ‘s-Hertogenbosch, NL (2017) Where are we going?, Le Bon Marché, Paris, FR (2017) Kunstsammlung Düsseldorf, K21, Düsseldorf, DE (2015), Freer and Sackler Gallery of Art, Washington D.C., US (2014); The Museum of Art, Kōchi, JP (2013); La Maison Rouge, Paris, FR (2011); National Museum of Art, Osaka, JP (2008); and MoMA PS1, New York, US (2003) to mention a few.
-She has participated in the Venice Biennale, 2015; Aichi Triennale, 2010; Gwangju Biennale, 2006 and Yokohama Triennale 2001, amongst others.
-Her works are included in The Leopold Private Collection, Vienna; 21st Century Museum of Contemporary Art, Kanazawa; The Hoffmann Collection, Berlin and The National Museum of Modern Art, Tokyo.
+Chiharu Shiota’s exhibitions include Embodied, Art Gallery of South Australia, Adelaide (2018), Beyond Time, Yorkshire Sculpture Park (2018), Between the Lines, Noordbrabants Museum, ‘s-Hertogenbosch (2017), Where are we going?
+Le Bon Marché Paris (2017), Kunstsammlung Düsseldorf, K21 (2015), Freer and Sackler Gallery of Art, Washington D.C.
+(2014); The Museum of Art, Kōchi, JP (2013); La Maison Rouge, Paris (2011); National Museum of Art, Osaka (2008); and MoMA PS1, New York (2003) to mention a few.